Floor Bot-Floor Vacuum Cleaning Robot

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: Floor sweeping is a task we need to do every day, sometimes more than twice.
-It’s an important part of maintaining a healthy and clean lifestyle.
-However, it can be a difficult task for many; it can take hours to clean properly, especially when there is a lot of dust that doesn’t just go away with sweeping.
-Vacuum cleaners were a great innovation that simplified the cleaning process, and we have vacuum cleaners everywhere because of their functionality.
+It’s an essential part of maintaining a healthy and clean lifestyle.
+However, it can be a challenging task for many; it can take hours to clean properly, especially when there is a lot of dust that doesn’t just disappear with sweeping.
+Vacuum cleaners were a significant innovation that simplified the cleaning process, and we have them everywhere due to their functionality.
 However, they still require manual operation, as we need to do it ourselves.
-This project aims to create a simple floor-cleaning vacuum robot that can efficiently vacuum the floor using a vacuum pump mechanism as its main component, along with some sensors: ultrasonic sensors to detect obstacles, and infrared sensors to detect proximity and avoid falling down steps.
+This project aims to create a simple floor-cleaning vacuum robot that can efficiently clean the floor using a vacuum pump mechanism as its primary component, along with additional sensors: ultrasonic sensors to detect obstacles and infrared sensors to detect proximity and avoid falling down steps.
 It will also include a wheel mechanism for movement.

 Keywords: Ultrasonic Sensor, Infrared Sensor, Vacuum Pump Mechanism.